 Elizabeth Coppock (Asst.
-Prof. of Linguistics, Boston University) is an Assistant Professor specializing in semantics and pragmatics and the director of the Linguistic Semantics Lab at Boston University.
-As the Principal Investigator of the Swedish Research Council project Most and more: Quantity superlatives across languages, she also maintains a part-time position as biträdande lektor at the University of Gothenburg, in the department of Philosophy, Linguistics, and Theory of Science, where she has worked since 2012.
-Her research concerns the meanings of small words in various languages, the invisible forces that give complex expressions their meanings, and sometimes even the nature of meaning itself.
+Prof. of Linguistics, Boston University) is an Assistant Professor of Linguistics at Boston University, specializing in semantics and pragmatics.
+As the Principal Investigator of the Swedish Research Council project Most and more: Quantity superlatives across languages, she also maintains a part-time position as Associate Professor at the University of Gothenburg, in the department of Philosophy, Linguistics, and Theory of Science, where she has worked since 2012.
+See her website for an updated list of publications.

 Elizabeth Bogal-Allbritten (Researcher, University of Gothenburg) is postdoctoral researcher in linguistics based at the University of Gothenburg in Sweden as part of the project Most and more: Quantity superlatives across languages.
 Previously, she was a teaching postdoctoral researcher at Simon Fraser University, where she investigated the semantics and syntax of relative clauses in certain understudied languages.
 Her research in general focuses on what we can learn about crosslinguistic semantic variation and commonality.
 Many of her projects take as their starting point data from Navajo (Diné Bizaad) and other Athabaskan languages, which she has been investigating since 2008.

 Pamela Sugrue (senior in linguistics, Boston University) has earned a UROP Humanities Scholars Award for fall 2018.
 She is working on experimental and field methods for studying gradable adjectives in English and Swahili.

 Varun Malikayil (junior in computer engineering, Boston University) has won a fall 2018 UROP award aimed at developing a protocol for the analysis of eye-tracking data gathered through a web interface.